 This section highlights the differences between traditional and proposed approaches.

-Complex products such as hybrid vehicle analyzed in this paper have many stakeholders.
+Complex products such as the mobile TT&C ground station analyzed in this paper have many stakeholders.
 It is not possible to consider only customer or user as stakeholders of interests, like in the traditional approaches.
 Stakeholders related to all product life cycle process must be taken into consideration from the outset of the system architecting process.
-The proposed approach accomplishes it (see Steps 1 and 2 in Section 3).
+The proposed approach accomplishes it. (see Steps 1 and 2 in Section 3).

 Traditional systems engineering approaches perform functional context analysis only during product operations (the so called CONOPS or concept of operations) and for product development organization processes.
 However, a system solution is comprised of product and organization elements and many enabling elements must be also developed for mission success.
 These elements are only identified if context for each life cycle process scenario is performed.
-Therefore, the proposed approach covers the overall product life cycle, not only operations and development (see Step 3 in Section 3).
-By considering product life cycle processes from the beginning of the system architecting process and from the top level context diagrams to be decomposed in lower level functions and lower level physical architectures, the concurrent engineering concept is implemented within the systems engineering process.
+Therefore, the proposed approach covers the overall product life cycle, not only operations and development. (see Step 3 in Section 3).